-We adore this sleek dress that features a sexy slit that allows for optimum movement and comfort so you can glide effortlessly from the aisle to the dance floor.
-The mesh fabric moves like a dream and the modern silhouette will steal the show at a chic city wedding.
+We adore this sleek dress from Azazie.
+It features a sexy slit for optimum movement and comfort, allowing you to glide effortlessly down the aisle and show your moves on the dance floor.
+The mesh fabric moves like a dream, and the modern silhouette will steal the show at a chic-city wedding.

 Price at time of publish: $89

 Size Range: A0–A32 | Material: Mesh | Length: Floor